 Maple Lake shoreline property owners, At the Nov 11, 2017 Wright Co Board of Commissioners meeting, the formation of the MLIDWC was unanimously approved.
 Read More.

-Photos are up from our 2018 Annual Spring Board Meeting!
-Always the first Saturday of May.
+Photos are up from 2018 4th of July!
 Thanks to everyone who joined in the Boat Parade.
-Thanks to the volunteers.
+Thanks to the Sponsors!

 New & stylish clothing available: Contact email@example.com to place an order

 Send your favorite Maple Lake photos to: email@example.com and we may use them in our next ML-LPOA Directory.